ctechfilmuniversity/lecture_ss23_procedural_generation_and_simulation/assignments/mircea/01/pgs_ss23_01_mircea.md

 Please summarize your personal learnings (text or bullet points - whatever you prefer).
 What was challenging for you in this session?
 How did you challenge yourself?

+Coding - even if basic, for me:
+- Recreated a basic "stones-pattern" as a code after not using p5.js in a few months;
+- Challenged myself by using separate functions and arrays;

+Seeing patterns:
+- These tasks pushed me to see the world in new ways and also document it (I usually take pictures of these kind of stuff aleatory but now I am motivated to keep them more organised)
+- Installed Adobe Capture to explore these things further;

 ---